Quick Answer

 - Trust roles: grantor (settlor) creates and funds it, trustee manages, beneficiary receives.

-- Charitable lead trust (CLT): mirror image; income to charity first, remainder to family, reduces gift and estate tax.
+- Charitable lead trust (CLT): the mirror image, income to charity first, remainder to family.

 - Needed because the Employee Retirement Income Security Act (ERISA) normally bars assigning plan benefits.